 Weaknesses:

-- Customization is Not as Easy: Salesforce customization may not be as intuitive as other CRM systems.
-In addition, the object model may be unnecessarily complex and dated due to the mixing of lightning and legacy interfaces.
+2. Complex Customization Process: Customization in Salesforce may not be as intuitive as in other CRM systems, with a potentially complex and dated object model due to the mix of lightning and legacy interfaces.

 Conclusion

-As customer experience becomes crucial in winning deals, sales and marketing departments will likely need deeper CRM capabilities.
-They will also need a centralized view of their customers at each step of their journey, whether in the pre-sales phase or post-sales.
-And unless you have a CRM that provides a centralized workflow and interaction management platform, it might be more challenging for your business to compete in today’s market conditions.
+As customer experience takes center stage in securing business deals, sales and marketing departments increasingly require advanced CRM capabilities.
+A comprehensive CRM is essential for maintaining a centralized view of customers throughout their journey, whether in the pre-sales or post-sales phase.
+Without a CRM offering a centralized workflow and interaction management platform, competing in today’s market conditions can pose significant challenges.